aishapeng/housing_price/README.md

 </li>
   <li> We also tabulated a ROI table that compares the ROI of different types of houses in different states.
 </li>
-  <li> Lastly, we have built a time-series line chart that shows the trend of housing prices over the years and forecasts the house price.
+  <li> Lastly, we have built a time-series line chart that shows the trend of housing prices over the years and forecasts the house price in 2022.
 </li>
 </ul>